-The next type is circumlocution, which means to talk around.
-This is using a phrase for which we already have a word.
+The next type is circumlocution, which means "to talk around."
+Circumlocuting uses a phrase for which we already have a word.
 Often, that phrase defines the word itself.
 My mind once tripped over this sentence (see if you can find the circumlocution):